AGV 6.1 -- Linear-Time Temporal Logic (LTL)

 Introduction

-In the following sections, we introduce several logics for the specification of sets of infinite sequences: LTL, QPTL, and S1S, which can be used to describe ω-regular languages: we can translate a given formula into an automaton that recongnizes the models of the formula.
+In the following sections, we introduce several logics for the specification of sets of infinite sequences: LTL, QPTL, and S1S, which can be used to describe $\omega$-regular languages: we can translate a given formula into an automaton that recongnizes the models of the formula.

 As a result, we can use the automata-theoretic machinery to answer logical questions like satisfiability or validity.
 We can also use the logics as a much more convenient starting point, compared to a direct specification using automata, for verification and synthesis.